CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

 ##### *ScheduleStorage Interface*

 The **ScheduleStorage** interface defines the necessary methods that the **Controller** requires to read and write to a file type.
 It allows the data to persist when the user exits the application.
 Currently, all schedule files are saved as an XML file type format but you can extend it to other file types by implementing this interface.
-This interface follows the Dependency Inversion Principle and prevents the **Controller** component to be tightly coupled with a certain file type.
+This interface follows the Interface Segregation Principle as defines method that is specific for the **Controller** use.

 *Notable APIs:* [`ScheduleStorage.java`](https://github.com/CS2103AUG2016-W11-C1/main/blob/master/src/main/java/linenux/storage/ScheduleStorage.java)